- WordPress Plugins for Photographers

 WordPress Plugins for Photographers

-Another plugin from Joost and also one of the most popular plugins in the WordPress directory.
-WordPress SEO makes it very simple for anyone to add SEO functionality to a website.
+There is no better SEO plugin than this plugin from Yoast, and it is also one of the most popular plugins in the WordPress directory.
+Yoast SEO makes it very simple for anyone to add SEO functionality to a website.
 The plugin also adds necessary Open Graph data for sharing on Facebook, Google Plus, etc. Optimizing your photography website has never been easier.